 In 2018, Chautauqua County’s Legislature appointed a group of local officials to explore forming a Lake Protection and Rehabilitation District.
 The Chautauqua Lake Protection and Rehabilitation Agency was tasked with evaluating needs and making recommendations to the County Legislature regarding the potential creation of a Chautauqua Lake Protection and Rehabilitation District (also referred to as the Chautauqua Lake District, or the Lake District).
 If formed, the District would provide a consistent revenue source and specific management objectives for lake maintenance in order to improve the health and use of the lake.

 The Agency has met regularly since early 2019 to research and discuss the details of a potential Lake District, and has developed a preliminary outline of key components that would be included in a District Plan, including potential boundaries, services to be provided, governance options, and fee structure options.
-In 2020 and into 2021, the Agency has been seeking input from the community on some of these potential components of the District Plan.
+In 2020 and into 2021, the Agency sought input from the community on some of these potential components of the District Plan.

 Please click on the link below to access a series of Frequently Asked Questions about the Lake District.